Can you get life insurance if you’re transgender?

 The life insurance underwriting process determines your health classification and what you pay for your premiums based on your risk of dying.
 Men and women tend to have different mortality rates, based on a combination of age, sex, and body mass index.

-A select minority of life insurance companies underwrite you based on the gender you were assigned at birth.
+At this point, however, many life insurance companies will still only underwrite you based on the gender you were assigned at birth.
 We recommend shopping around for a life insurance policy to find an insurer that underwrites you based on your actual gender identity.

-Unfortunately, if you’re nonbinary, this isn’t an option on life insurance applications at this time.
+If you’re nonbinary, this isn’t an option on life insurance applications at this time.
+If you identify as LGBTQ, this will not impact your eligibility for life insurance.

 Underwriting and gender confirmation surgery